Skip to content

 Grooming the Kyi-leo can take a lot of time and effort.
 If you are not the type or do not have the time to regularly maintain your pup’s look, taking it to a professional groomer is always an option.

-You are starting a grooming routine when possible is the best way to get them used to being handled, which will come especially handy when you need to take them for regular checkups at the vet.
+You are starting a grooming routine when possible is the best way to get them used to be handled, which will come especially handy when you need to take them for regular checkups at the vet.

 This breed is completely covered with long hair that makes up its thick coat and needs frequent combing to avoid matting.
 Their coat colour is either slightly wavy or straight.
-They are usually all-white dogs with black markings, tan with white markings, or silver and tan.
+They are usually all-white dogs with black markings, tan with white markings or silver and tan.

 They do not shed frequently and are considered hypoallergenic, which is a plus for those prone to allergies.

-Their teeth meet in a scissors bite and should be brushed regularly, cleaning their ears and bathing at least every 2 -3 weeks.
+Their teeth meet in a scissors bite and should be brushed regularly, cleaning their ears and bathing them at least every 2 -3 weeks.

 Kyi-leos can be talkative little pups, especially when they are in an environment where they are sociable.
 These dogs are not the type to get aggressive and are pretty friendly to everyone they meet!